When does summer start?

 The seasons are defined as Spring (March, April, May), Summer (June, July, August), Autumn (September, October, November) and Winter (December, January, February).

-This year, the astronomical summer begins on 21 June 2014.
+This year the astronomical summer begins on 21 June 2017 and ends on 22 September 2017.

-The astronomical calendar determines the seasons due to the 23.5 degree tilt of the Earth's rotational axis in relation to its orbit around the sun.
+The astronomical calendar determines the seasons due to the 23.5° tilt of the Earth's rotational axis in relation to its orbit around the sun.
 Both equinoxes and solstices are related to the Earth's orbit around the sun.

 The graphic below shows what the weather can be like during summertime showing the wettest, warmest, sunniest, driest and coldest summers on record.